zoecahill1/project-pands/README.md

 ![First entries](/images/headTable.JPG)</p>

 <p>As we can see the first 4 variables are measurements in centimeters.
 All of these flowers were measured in the same location, the same instrument to measure and all taken by the same person so they are consistent.
-This data was used by Fisher to see if he could identify the type of flower only by taking measurement of the sepals or petals.
+This data was used by Fisher to see if he could identify the type of flower only by taking measurement of the sepals or petals.[2]
 It must be useful for us to see exactly what sepals and petals are so have a look at this diagram:

 ![Petals/Sepal Diagram](/images/petal_sepal_label.png) </p>